fusionpbx/fusionpbx-docs/source/applications/call_detail_record.rst

 XML CDR configuration
 ~~~~~~~~~~~~~~~~~~~~~

-For more detailed configuration go to the XML editor (Advanced menu) and
+For more detailed configuration go to the XML editor (Menu -> Advanced -> XML Editor) and
 in autoload configs look at xml_cdr.conf.xml

 .. note::